The Noble Eightfold Path - Outline

 The Guardians of the World

-• Morality is not a list of rules, it’s a state of mind.
-It is an understanding of the world that arises when the mind is free of selfish thoughts and delusions.
+Morality is not a list of rules, it’s a state of mind.
+It is an understanding of right behavior that arises when the mind is free of selfish thoughts and delusions.

 The Ten Fetters